gamermount56/sdk-readme/README.md

 + We provide the Osmo SDK 'As Is'
 -->

-For any other questions, contact sdk@playosmo.com or send a message on the TangiblePlay SDK slack channel you should have been invited to
+For any other questions, contact sdk@playosmo.com or send a message on the TangiblePlay SDK slack channel you should have been invited to.